 AG: According to Aristotle, politics is about organizing society to enable people to live the best possible lives.
 This is the first principle or arche of politics.
 The best possible life is a fulfilling and fulfilled life achieved through the pursuit of excellence.
 It is achieved by participating in public life concerned to uphold the conditions for living the best life and participating in efforts to advance knowledge.
 The complexity of the modern world has led to cynicism about or complete ignorance of this claimed first principle of politics.
 The notion of ecopoiesis facilitates its updating.
 It focuses attention on all the conditions for living the best possible life, not only of individuals but of communities at all scales, including broader biotic communities.
 Humanity should be conceived of as communities of communities, participating in these broader biotic communities, and the whole of humanity should aim to augment the conditions of its multi-level component communities to realize their potential to augment the life of all these communities.
 These conditions of life are their “homes,” extending this notion to include the “home” of humanity – the current regime of the global ecosystem, the “homes” of national communities, local regions, cities and towns and non-human organisms and biotic communities, as well as the homes of individuals and families.
 A good “home” for people is not only a matter of architecture and town planning; it is one in which they have security, can realize their potential to augment life, can assert themselves without fear of retribution, and can govern themselves.
 Homes are the condition for genuine communities and for living a fulling life by augmenting the life of these communities.
 A successful precursor to such politics was the policy of ‘folkhemmet’ of the Swedish Social Democratic Party from 1932 to 1976 – conceiving society as the ‘people’s home’ with no unwanted stepchildren.

-AK: What is strong democracy, and how can it counteract the concentrations of power in the hands of global corporations?
+AK: What is strong democracy, and how can it counteract the concentration of power in the hands of global corporations?

 AG: Strong democracy is a term coined by Benjamin Barber based on his study of Switzerland.
 It is associated with taking the notion of citizenship very seriously, requiring adult members of communities to take responsibility for the future of their communities and participate in their governance.
 It requires education, institutions and media to achieve the required wisdom to perform this function properly.
 It is best achieved through a federal structure which decentralizes power as much as possible, but requires more local communities to take seriously the common good of broader communities.
 Essentially, it is democratic federalism.
 This can be extended to the whole of humanity, and the biotic communities of which humans are part, including Gaia.
 Strong democracy involves the subordination of markets to these communities.
 The localization of political power and economic processes and decision-making wherever possible would allow people to more easily identify exploitation and oppression and eliminate them.
 The struggle for this is a struggle against the global corporatocracy and their political allies, and should be waged as a struggle for liberation to prevent global ecological destruction.